 The logo was initially designed in 1886, using a flowing script font to put across the idea of liquid and creativity.
 The current red color represents power, passion, excitement, and energy.

 Color is important to consider when deciding on your logo design.
 Adding psychology behind the choice of color can have a positive impact on your brand the way Coca-Cola has done.
 The red and white Coca-Cola logo is recognized by 94% of the world’s population.
-Red color can trigger impulse purchases, and appetite and white cursive letter can stimulate passion.
+Red color can trigger impulse purchases, and appetite and white cursive letters can stimulate passion.

-You too can use a primary color that fits your brand and stimulates emotions of your target audience.
+You too can use a primary color that fits your brand and stimulates the emotions of your target audience.
 Consider using custom fonts like Coca-Cola that fits the personality and identity of your brand, to make them look unique.